 Introduction to Community Practice

 Introduction to community development, community economics, and the ways that individuals and organizations interact in communities.
 A human services worker is not an island; workers are part of a community, and they are hired by non-profit or government agencies to do the work of helping others.
 This module will develop understanding of how human services work is organized and implemented within communities and organizations.
 A key focus for this module is community-initiated development and how communities and individuals are drivers for their own growth and well-being.
 This module will examine values and strategies that ensure community residents have input into the decisions that impact their neighborhood as well as how they can direct the services being offered to them.
-Students will develop insight into how their work as human services professionals can tap into and maximize existing efforts in the community.
+Students will develop insight into how their work as human services practitioners can tap into and maximize existing efforts in the community.

 Social Resilience Model (SRM)